 The popstar could receive the accolade as part of proposed system to recognise those from outside the region who have made an outstanding contribution to the

-In addition to Grande's honorary citizenship, the city is planning an event to also honor the "great many selfless acts and demonstrations of community spirit in the aftermath of the atrocity."
+honorary citizenship, the city is planning an event to also honor the

+Grande's One Love Manchester Benefit Concert earlier this month raised over $9 million for the Red Cross.
 The new honorary citizenship will not be the same as the rarely-awarded freedom of the city, which will remain the highest honour town hall bosses can award.

 Freedom of the city has only been handed out four times this millennium – to Factory Records ‘cultural catalyst’ Tony Wilson in 2007, England and Manchester United legend Sir Bobby Charlton in 2008, the Manchester-based GB Cycling and Paracycling teams in 2008, and to Nobel Prize-winning University of Manchester professors Sir Andrei Geim and Sir Konstantin Novoselov, discoverers of wonder-substance graphene, in 2013.